 – In the third year of production is normalized.
 The strain is fully developed the fifth year.

-– There are varieties of vines most appropriate for each type of terrain and climate.
+– There are varieties of grapevines most appropriate for each type of terrain and climate.

-– In colder regions to the aforementioned, the outdoor cultivation of the vine is not recommended, although there are some varieties that can be grown successfully.
+– In colder regions to the aforementioned, the outdoor cultivation of the this plant is not recommended, although there are some varieties that can be grown successfully.

-– The cultivation of the vine does not require much watering or rainfall.
+– It does not require much watering or rainfall.
 It is adapted to dry climates with annual precipitations about 700mm.

 – Grapevine tolerates the lack of irrigation.
 However, in very dry years, deficiencies can occur because the roots can not absorb nutrients from the soil due to lack of water.